publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 >             “(i) is enrolled with the organization after the date the organization first enters into a new risk-sharing contract,

->             “(ii) at the time of such enrollment is entitled to benefits under part A, or enrolled in part B, of title XVIII of the Social Security Act \[this subchapter\], and
+>             “(ii) at the time of such enrollment is entitled to benefits under part A, or enrolled in part B, of title XVIII of the Social Security Act, and

->             “(iii) was not enrolled with the organization at the time the individual became entitled to benefits under part A, or to enroll in part B, of such title \[this subchapter\].
+>             “(iii) was not enrolled with the organization at the time the individual became entitled to benefits under part A, or to enroll in part B, of such title.

 >         “(E) The preceding provisions of this paragraph shall not to \[sic\] apply to payments made for current, nonrisk medicare enrollees for months beginning with April 1987.